stefanedberg/react-native-fastlane-continous-delivery/README.md

-# CdTest
+# React Native app with Fastlane and Github Actions

-React Native app with Fastlane and Github Actions (test)
+Test repository.
+Created a new React Native app with `npx react-native init`.